NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 | Default container open sound   | undefined                                    | ---         | ---      |
 | Default container close sound  | undefined                                    | ---         | ---      |

-Why removed: It had too many module incompatibilities, was prone to issues, and just overall wasn't worth it.
+Why retired: It had too many module incompatibilities, was prone to issues, and just overall wasn't worth it.
 Also, the most-used functionality for it
 (players passing items between themselves) was replaced by [Give Item to Another Player](https://foundryvtt.com/packages/give-item).
 The rest was replaced by using [Loot Sheet NPC 5e](https://foundryvtt.com/packages/lootsheetnpc5e/).